geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Miranda, Leonora, lovely pair !
 " And ye, brave knights, their mortal lot who share,
 " Yours be each joy that cheers the child of earth,
-" A blooming race shall deck your social hearth ;
+" A blooming race shall deck your social hearth;
 " And when, as all of human lineage must,
 " Your breath expires, and dust returns to dust,
-" No widow's eye shall weep her spouse's doom ;
+" No widow's eye shall weep her spouse's doom;
 " One be your dying hour, and one your tomb.
 " Your spirits rising in a train of light, 890